xpl/skychat/README.md

 Does not work in Safari (due to lack of WebRTC support).
 Actually, it can work, if your disable the `hasNativeRTCSupport ()` check in JS code, but it will ask users to install a third-party plugin (developed by Skylink), and it can be quite disturbing.

 A framework used to structurize code: [Useless.js](https://github.com/xpl/useless).
-It delivers composable [traits](https://github.com/xpl/useless/wiki/%24trait) support to JavaScript.
+It delivers composable [traits](https://github.com/xpl/useless/wiki/%24trait) support to JavaScript along with some cool metaprogramming stuff.
 You may read more about it in the [project's wiki](https://github.com/xpl/useless/wiki).

 P.S.
 In the corner, there's fancy brush size adjust.
 Flip it inside out to change color randomly.